dib-lab/2022-paper-branchwater-software/manuscript.md

 stored, they are good basic components in the implementation of systems that allow searching large collections of datasets.

+Nucleotide k-mer search has high detection ability when close matches to the query (90% ANI or above) are available (ref?), while alignment based approaches such as Serratus can detect more distant matches.
+This extends to FracMinHash matches, although a minimum overlap of 2-3 hashes (2-3 kb) is necessary for robust detection [@gather].
+Since many plasmids and most bacterial and archaeal genomes are far larger than 10kb, branchwater is well suited to detecting matches to such sequences in the SRA.

+Lumian et al. (2022) validated branchwater results by downloading matching Illumina metagenomes above a specific containment threshold and mapping the reads back to the query genomes to evaluate both mapping detection and effective coverage.
+In all but one case, k-mer-based genome detection of the query was well below mapping-based detection -(in some cases significantly so.
+This was also seen with a other samples in Irber et al., 2022 [@gather], and is likely because mapping-based approaches can tolerate mismatches, while k-mer based approaches do not.

+### Tackling biological use cases with branchwater

-This has been used in two papers so far - Lumian et al, Viehweger et al. [@viehweger].
-Viehweger et al. [@viehweger] used branchwater to find a metagenome containing an additional *Klebsiella pneumoniae* for a large scale analysis of outbreak data, while Lumian et al. conducted a global biogeography analysis of five new antarctic cyanobacteria.
+K-mer search via branchwater has been used in two papers so far - Lumian et al. (2022) [@lumian_biogeo] and Viehweger et al. (2021) [@viehweger].
+Viehweger et al. used branchwater to find a metagenome containing an additional *Klebsiella pneumoniae* for a large scale analysis of outbreak data, while Lumian et al. conducted a global biogeography analysis of five new antarctic cyanobacteria.
+Both studies benefitted from the low cost and comprehensive nature of the search.

-We expect more use cases, and more elaborate use cases, to emerge over the next few years.
+We expect more use cases, and more elaborate use cases, to emerge as petabase scale search improves.
 The low cost of search is particularly enabling for exploratory efforts, although the sheer size of the underlying data needed for branchwater continues to present obstacles.
-We are currently focusing on realtime API access to search methods.
+We are planning to focus on realtime API access to search methods.

 There are several scientific limitations to overcome as well.
 The current search approach has limited sensitivity to divergent sequence